open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Asynchronous instruments are useful in several circumstances, such as:

-- When updating a counter is not computationally cheap, and thus you don't want the currently executing thread to have to wait for that measurement
+- When updating a counter is not computationally cheap, and you don't want the current executing thread to wait for the measurement
 - Observations need to happen at frequencies unrelated to program execution (i.e., they cannot be accurately measured when tied to a request lifecycle)
-- There is no value from knowing the precise timestamp of increments
+- There is no known timestamp for a measurement value

 In cases like these, it's often better to observe a cumulative value directly, rather than aggregate a series of deltas in post-processing (the synchronous